-Labour will continue to support local government to deliver better public services and infrastructure, while restoring our environment.
-Following COVID, local government will play a vital role in the economic recovery of our communities.
+We’re continuing to support local government to deliver better public services and infrastructure, while restoring our environment.
+We’re also working to ensure local government is more inclusive and representative.

 Labour is already rolling out our plan to invest in communities, create jobs and support New Zealanders to lead our economic recovery.
 That’s why we've:

 - Funded projects to create almost 11,000 nature-based jobs, supporting local councils and iwi across the country

 - Invested $761 million to assist local government to upgrade water services, kick-starting much needed work to bring our drinking, waste and stormwater infrastructure up to scratch

 - Established the Infrastructure Reference Group to work with local government to seek bids for infrastructure projects